Unity Theatre, London

-Unity Theatre was a theatre club formed in 1936, and initially based in St Judes Hall, Britannia Street, Somers Town, London NW1.
+Unity Theatre was a theatre club which existed between 1936-1994, and was initially based in St Judes Hall, Britannia Street, Somers Town, London, NW1.
 In 1937, it moved to a former chapel in Goldington Street, also in Somers Town, an area which is part of the present day London Borough of Camden.
 Although the theatre was destroyed by fire in 1975, productions continued sporadically until 1994, when the site was sold for social housing.
 Unity Mews is today on the site and a bronze plaque commemorates the theatre.
 It had links to the Left Book Club Theatre Guild and the Communist Party of Great Britain.
 By the end of the theatre's first decade, it had spawned 250 branches throughout Britain.

 History

 The theatre grew from the Workers' Theatre Movement, formed in the East End of London.
 This was an attempt to bring contemporary social and political issues to a working class audience; it introduced plays by, about and for workers.
 The company used agitprop theatre techniques to highlight the suffering of unemployment and hunger marches in the Great Depression and to challenge the rise of Nazism in Germany and Oswald Mosley's British Union of Fascists.
 They sought to show the republican struggle in Spain.

 The company was notable for pioneering new dramatic forms, such as company-devised documentary pieces, 'Living Newspapers' and satirical pantomimes, including Babes in the Wood (whose cast included Bill Owen, Mark Cheney, Vida Hope, Alfie Bass and Una Brandon-Jones).
 Ann Davies appeared as Robin Hood (the Principal Boy) in a political version of the pantomime Babes in the Wood which lampooned Neville Chamberlain's appeasement policy and had her as saviour in a Russian uniform.
 The production ran for seven months and Montagu Slater credited the play with making real political change.

 The theatre also created Plant In The Sun (starring Paul Robeson, along with Alfie Bass).
 The improvisational technique brought them into conflict with the Lord Chamberlain's Office, who retained the right to approve theatre scripts under the Theatres Act 1843.
 Nevertheless, the company managed to present important works throughout the 1930s, and audiences, suspicious of politics as usual, and tired of the light and fluffy entertainments designed for the upper classes, responded.
 There was a ban on theatre at the outbreak of war, but once lifted, the theatre remained active throughout World War II.
 The company also provided groups of entertainers to tour factories and air-raid shelters.